Skip to main content

 The V-model maps each development phase to a test phase and thereby makes the correspondence between building and checking visible.
 Component specification and component testing sit on one level, system specification and system testing face each other.
 From that symmetry follows one insight above all: test activities must be planned early.
 The test basis for system testing is created the very moment the system specification is written.
 Not once implementation is complete.

 In agile projects the test levels no longer run sequentially.
 They overlap and proceed in parallel, without the underlying concept losing any of its validity.
-Component and integration tests run automatically in every CI pipeline.
+Component and component integration tests run automatically in the CI pipeline.
 System tests take place in staging environments, often several times per sprint.
+System integration tests exercise external interfaces and cross-system workflows there or in dedicated integration environments.
 Acceptance tests happen in sprint reviews or in dedicated validation cycles.
 What has shifted is the timing and the organizational boundaries, not the levels themselves.
 Shift-Left, in this context, means starting test activities earlier in the development process.
 Write system test cases when the requirements emerge, not when implementation is finished.
 That, however, presupposes that testers and test teams are involved in requirements work early, instead of waiting at the end of the chain for finished artifacts.

 The Test Pyramid as a Complement